Marian exiles: Exile communities

 During their continental sojourn, few of the exiles became well integrated economically or politically into their new communities.
 With the exception of the exile community in Aarau, the majority of exiles were clergy (67) or theological students (119).
-The next largest group was composed of gentry (166) who, with others back in England, financed the exiles.
+The next largest group was composed of gentry (166) who, with others back in England such as Sir Rowland Hill (who would be identified on the frontispiece as the publisher of the Geneva Bible), financed the exiles.
 This group included Elizabeth Berkeley (Countess of Ormond), Sir Peter Carew, William Cecil, Sir John Cheke, Sir Anthony Cooke, Sir Francis Knollys, Sir Richard Morrison, Dame Dorothy Stafford, and Sir Thomas Wroth.
 Of about 500 known English exiles, there were 40 merchants, 32 artisans, 7 printers, 3 lawyers, 3 physicians, 3 yeomen, 13 servants, and 19 men with no profession.
 Of the artisans 12–17 were weavers who settled in Aarau.
 Strype names London merchant and exile Thomas Heton (or Heyton, Eaton) as the host-general of all the exiles.
 Financial backers for the exiles included London merchants Richard Springham and John Abel.
 Support also came from the King of Denmark, the Prince Palatine of the Rhine, the Duke of Württemberg, the Duke of Bipont, and many continental leaders of the reformed movement: Heinrich Bullinger, Konrad Pelikan, Bibliander, Josias Simmler, Wolphius, and Ludwig Lavater.

 The Marian exiles included many important or soon-to-be important English Protestant leaders.
 Former and future bishops among them included John Aylmer, Miles Coverdale, John Ponet, John Scory, Richard Cox, Edmund Grindal (future archbishop of York, then Canterbury), Edwin Sandys (future archbishop of York), John Bale, John Jewel, James Pilkington, and Thomas Bentham.
 The conflicts that broke out between the exiles over church organization, discipline, and forms of worship presaged the religious politics of the reign of Elizabeth I and the emergence of Puritanism and Presbyterianism.